AdguardTeam/AdguardKnowledgeBase/01.general/07.how-ad-blocking-works/docs.en.md

 This kind of rules is quite complicated and demands that the ad blocker possesses certain rights, so not all platforms support it.
 Such rules work only in AdGuard apps for Windows, Mac, and Android, and for AdGuard Firefox add-on.

 > There are more types of filtering rules, but they require even more technical knowledge to understand how they operate.
-You will find the [exhaustive guide on filtering rules](https://kb.adguard.com/en/general/how-to-create-your-own-ad-filters) in this linked article.
+If you're interested, [you can find the exhaustive guide on filtering rules in the linked article](https://kb.adguard.com/en/general/how-to-create-your-own-ad-filters).